VOLUNTEER ACCOMMODATION AND MEALS

 For volunteers who are based in central Xi'an and would prefer to not live in a dormitory situation with shared facilities, there is the option of upgrading to a 3-star hotel located nearby the volunteer house.
 Volunteers have a private room and bathroom with meals provided in the hotel restaurant (breakfast and dinner) and lunch is provided at the volunteer placement.
 The upgrade costs an extra US$25 per person, per day for a single room, or US$15 per person, per day for a twin/double room (if there are two of you traveling together).

 Volunteers are provided with three meals per day (breakfast, lunch and dinner).
-Breakfast and dinner are prepared by local cooks and served in the volunteer house or homestay, and lunch is served to volunteers at their placements.
+Breakfast and dinner are prepared by local cooks and served in the volunteer house or school apartment.
+Lunch during the week is served to volunteers at their placements.
+It is important to note that lunch is not provided during weekends.
 The meals consist of fresh, nutritious and safe local foods for volunteers to eat.
 Bottled water is readily available in China and volunteers should budget approximately US$5 per week for this (2 liters per day).

 The variation in climate and typography across the different regions in China, mixed with the influence of international cultures has led to the development this diverse and tasty cuisine.
 Chinese staples include rice, noodles, bok choy (Chinese cabbage), dao-mieu (Chinese spinach), on choy, yu choy, bitter melon, and Chinese broccoli or gailan, herbs and seasoning.
 Cuisine in Xi’an blends traditional Chinese and Middle-Eastern style cooking with flat bread, pita bread and barbecued meat, often sold at street stalls.
 Soups and dumplings are some of the favorite dishes in Xi’an, along with dishes of fried rice and vegetables.
 If you have any special dietary requirements, please let us know when you apply for the program so we can make arrangements for you.